rbtLong/CurryingLogs/README.md

 ## What else?

 Logging done correctly could eliminate hours or days of troubleshooting.
-A good logging system could the administrators to anticipate potential issues before a huge one occurrs.
+A good logging system could allow the administrators to anticipate potential issues before a huge one occurrs.
 Another useful aspect of logging is it can help provide information and trace when necessary.

 As an extra step, I created a service that would aggregate a list of errors within the past 24 hours at the end of the day.
 Looking at the daily report enough times, a pattern begins to emerge.
 When a problem occurs, I can respond to it before the users complain.
-Sometimes, the report allows us to anticipate issues before an issue arises.
+Sometimes, the report can do checks or display patterns that are unusual and this can help us anticipate possible issues.